Why did you start the blog?

 John Doe (change to your name)

 C/O Sheraton Hotel (change to your hotel, but keep the C/O in front – which means Care Of)

 That’s it!
 Super easy, it’ll just be waiting for you at the front desk when you arrive.

 I’m headed to Washington DC – what do you recommend for training?

 See this massive post here.
 Gotchya all covered!

 I’m headed to Paris – what do you recommend for training or sightseeing?

-In all seriousness – pay the roughly $1.50 a day to get a Velib pass (do it online, it only takes a second) and enjoy exploring the city on bike with thousands of others.
+For sights though – there are far better sites than me for that.
+We recommend friends/family pay the roughly $1.50 a day to get a Velib bike share pass (do it online, it only takes a second) and enjoy exploring the city on bike with thousands of others.
 There’s probably more Velib bikes in Paris than trashcans.

 How does advertising work?